stclib/STC/docs/random_api.md

 This features an excellent 32- and 64-bit Pseudo Random Number Geneator (PRNG).
 See [random](https://en.cppreference.com/w/cpp/header/random) for similar c++ functionality.

 Several programming languages uses xoshiro256\*\* as the default PRNG.
-Let's compare crand64 against it.
+Let's compare.

 ### Comparison of crand64 with [xoshiro256\*\*](https://prng.di.unimi.it/)
-- **crand64** is based on **SFC64**, which along with **xoshiro256\*\*** both have excellent results from currently available random test-suites. **SFC64** has fairly short minimum period length of 2^64.
+- **crand64** is based on **SFC64**, which along with **xoshiro256\*\*** both have excellent results from currently available random test-suites. **SFC64** has a minimum period length of 2^64.
 - **crand64** uses a modified output function that incorporate a "stream" parameter value.
-This makes it suitable for mass-parallel deployment.
-- **crand64** can generate 2^63 unique streams, where each has 2^64 minimum period length.
+  It can generate 2^63 unique streams, where each has 2^64 minimum period lengths.
 This is adequate even for large-scale experiments using random numbers.
 - **xoshiro256\*\*** has the full 2^256 period length.
-This is overkill, but it also has disadvantages:
+This however has some disadvantages:
+    - Trivially predictable and invertible: previous outputs along with all future ones can trivially be computed from four output samples.
     - Requires *jump-functions*, which the user must call in order to split up the output ranges before parallel execution.
+    - Overkill: Even to create "as few as" 2^64 random numbers in one thread at 1ns per number takes 584 years.
-    - Generator may end up in "zeroland" or "oneland" states (nearly all bits 0s or 1s for multiple outputs in a row), and will generate low quality output.
+    - The generator may end up in "zeroland" or "oneland" states (nearly all bits 0s or 1s for multiple outputs in a row), and will generate low quality output.
 See [A Quick Look at Xoshiro256\*\*](https://www.pcg-random.org/posts/a-quick-look-at-xoshiro256.html).
-    - Trivial predictablity: previous outputs along with all future ones can trivially be computed from four output samples.
 - **crand64** does not need jump-functions.
-Instead, one can simply pass an odd unique id/number to each stream/thread as argument.
+Instead one can simply pass a unique odd id/number to each stream/thread as argument.
 - **crand64** is 10-20% faster than **xoshiro256\*\***.
-Unlike **xoshiro**, it does not require (fast hardware) multiplication support.
+Unlike **xoshiro**, it does not rely on fast hardware multiplication support.
-- **crand64** has 256 bits state, 192 of them are "chaotic".
-64 bits are used to ensure long minimum period lengths.
-- **crand64**'s output function result is fed back into the state, resulting in a chaotic random state.
-It combines XOR, SHIFT ***and*** ADD state modifying bit-operations to ensure excellent bit-mixing.
+- **crand64** has a 256 bits state, 192 bits are "chaotic".
+64 bits are used to ensure a long minimum period length.
+The output function result is fed back into the state, resulting in the partially chaotic random state.
+It also combines XOR, SHIFT ***and ADD*** state modifying bit-operations to ensure excellent state randomness.
-- **xoshiro256\*\***'s output is not fed back into its state, instead every bit-state possible is visited in sequence, using a rule-based iterator with XOR and SHIFT bit-operations only.
-To compensate for the regularity in the state change between generated numbers, it uses a fairly expensive output function (but trivially invertible, see ref link) involving two multiplications.
+- **xoshiro256\*\***'s output is not fed back into its state, instead every possible bit-state is iterated over by applying XOR and
+SHIFT bit-operations exclusively.
+Like with Mersenne Twister, the extreme period length has a cost: Because of the highly regulated state changes, a relative expensive output function with two multiplications is needed to achieve high quality output.

 ## Header file
 ```c